How to Implement an SEO Strategy

 • Keyword Research – This is where you will pick your keyword phrases.
 You will decide what phrases need to appear in your website content.
 The list of phrases will come from many sources.
 The result of this project will be to pick a list of priority phrases to target in your content.

 • Setup Website for Tracking – You will want to track the success of your SEO strategy.
 Setup how to track success before starting.
-Make sure Google Analytics is setup on your website.
-Then make sure Goals are setup in Google Analytics too.
-Schedule reports you will need to pay attention to each month.
-Have them emailed to you each month.
+Make sure GA4 or some type of Analytics is setup on your website.
+You will want to setup Conversion Tracking.
+This will help identify how many new leads came from Organic Search.
+Also look at reports you can use to track progress on a monthly basis.

 Get through this phase quickly.
 Especially fixing technical issues.
 A lot of the items that came up during the audit may be issues that are long overdue to fix.
 We need a good framework to post all the good content you are about to work on.
 Adjust your budget to account for more time up front.
 More time will get through these research steps as soon as possible.